← Back to site

 Result

-3× development speed AI-augmented DAX authoring AI-supported diagnostics Power BI MCP early adopter
+3× development speed AI-augmented DAX authoring AI-supported diagnostics Desktop Bridge + agent skills in daily use

 6. Fabric Capacity Optimization